maykinmedia/consumerjs/README.md

 postConsumer.create()
     .then(someFunction)  // When promise resolves, call someFunction with new Post object .catch(errorFunction);  // When promise rejects, call errorFunction

+//
+// When a consumer receives a JSON array as result, an array of consumer objects is returned.
+//

 postConsumer.read()
     .then(someFunction)  // When promise resolves, call someFunction with all resolved Post objects